Mdlglobal-atlassian-net/lighthouse/docs/scoring.md

 ### How are the scores weighted?

 Lighthouse returns a performance score from 0-100 (technically stored as a decimal, but formatted in reports for readability).
-A score of 0 usually indicates an error with performance measurement, and 100 is the best possible score (very difficult to achieve).
-Usually, any score above a 90 gets you in the top ~5% of performant websites.
+A score of 0 usually indicates serious performance issues, and 100 is the best possible score (very difficult to achieve).
+Usually, any score above a 90 puts you in the top ~5% of performant websites.

 The performance score is determined from the **performance metrics only**.
 The Opportunities / Diagnostics sections do not directly contribute to the performance score.